 Social rule dictates that once a gift is given, it is up to the recipient what they do with it.
-I have received numerous Christmas gifts, only for them to have sold on Ebay by March.
+I have received numerous Christmas gifts, only for them to have sold on eBay by March.
 It’s not that I don’t appreciate the gesture, it’s just that I won’t use a lot of the things that I am given.
 If I ask for anything, it’s usually because that’s all I need.
 Cute gifts are cute for a week or two, then they’re impractical, and then they become clutter.
 Clutter is bad for minimalists.

 8. Sometimes, we really do just want your money

-Obviously, nobody wants to be paying of someone’s debt, but what if we were saving up for something or planning to start something big, for example, a new project, or driving lessons?
+Obviously, nobody wants to be paying off someone’s debt, but what if we were saving up for something or planning to start something big, for example, a new project, or driving lessons?
 I’ve had people say that it feels impersonal to give money or gift cards but it’s really not.
-I’d much rather the money or a gift card that I can put towards a bigger investments or projects than a random gift that I don’t want or need.
+I’d much rather the money or a gift card that I can put towards a bigger investment or projects than a random gift that I don’t want or need.
 I’m likely only going to sell those unwanted gifts for the money that I need for bigger purchases anyway, so let’s just cut out the middle man here, hey?

 9. Presence not presents

 Presents aren’t that important for minimalists.
 For us, it really is “presence not presents”.
 It is about spending time with you, about being with you and talking to you, not what you’ve bought us.
 If you really insist, bring a cake or a packet of biscuits that we can share while we catch up over a cup of tea.
 After losing my Dad, my family are all that matters to me.
 I don’t want their gifts anymore, I just want them.